 Before the lockdown, Barrow Gurney did not have an affordable location for residents and visitors to enjoy food and drink in comfortable, friendly surroundings.
 Local darts and cards teams no longer used the Motto as their location of choice for games, and many of the Barrow Gurney teams from the past had fallen into inaction.
 With our new, pocket-friendly menu of food and drink, we intend to return the pub to its former glory, offering a meeting space for those local teams who, until now, have had to outsource their venues to other villages and towns nearby.

 Before the lockdown, the Motto had very little stock supplied by local vendors.
 One positive element attached to changes and fluctuations in supplier availability is that we are now sourcing more local produce, from producers very close to our pub.
 We stock the Lovely Drinks range (brewed in Barrow Gurney), local honey (also from Barrow Gurney), local ice cream (made in Dundry), local eggs (from various local farmers) and all of our bakery products are provided by Split Tin Bakery in Redland.
-We have recently started stocking Long Ashton-distilled Gin (coupled with Barrow Gurney Lovely Drinks tonic), cured meats from Somerset Charcuterie (based in Wrington), milk from Chew Valley Dairy, various local farmers and hobby gardeners provide us with fresh and locally grown fruit and vegetables, and as each day passes we seek out yet more local independent businesses to support.
+We have recently started stocking Long Ashton-distilled Gin (coupled with Barrow Gurney Lovely Drinks tonic), cured meats from Somerset Charcuterie (based in Wrington), milk from Chew Valley Dairy, various local farmers and hobby gardeners provide us with fresh and locally grown herbs, fruit and vegetables, and as each day passes we seek out yet more local independent businesses to support.
 We will be forever grateful for the encouragement and support that we’ve received here at the Motto, and we want to pay that support forwards by striving to stock local produce as much as possible.